joostice/statement-of-objects/joostice-statement-of-objects.md

 3. To achieve these objects, Joostice shall run commercial enterprises; including, but not limited to, the production and sale of fresh, cold-pressed juice.

-15. Joostice will not seek or accept funding from any government body or corporation.

 16. Joostice accepts the financial and moral obligations to promote its objects.